LoopNav: Benchmarking Spatial Consistency in World Models: Dataset

 \begin{principlebox3} \textit{The trajectories follow a curriculum design, gradually expanding the spatial exploration radius to support progressive learning and evaluation. } \end{principlebox3} According to the exploration radius, we define four difficulty levels: $5$, $15$, $30$, and $50$ blocks.
 To improve training robustness and introduce variability, the target location $B$ is not sampled at a fixed distance.
 Instead, for a difficulty level $x$, we sample distances within the interval \([0.8x, \sqrt{2}x]\), ensuring diverse trajectory lengths while minimizing overlap between different difficulty levels.
 The full sampling procedure is also detailed in Algorithm \ref{alg}.
+Collect dataset trajectory length is visualized in Figure \ref{fig:frames}.